 Slice two organic oranges into thin slices (leave the rind on for better flavor).
 Add sliced oranges and 1 cup of blueberries to a gallon size glass jar.
 Add filtered water to fill the jar and stir gently.
 Refrigerate for at least 4 hours and store in refrigerator.

 One of my favorites!
 Peel and thinly slice about 1/4 of a pineapple.
 The more thinly sliced the pineapple, the more flavor it will infuse.
-Add to a 1/2 gallon size glass jar with 10-12 leaves of fresh mint, muddled.
-Add filtered water to fill and stir until well mixed.
+Add to a ½ gallon size glass jar with 10-12 leaves of muddled fresh mint.
+Add filtered water to fill and stir gently.
 Store in refrigerator.

-Add about 2 cups of finely chopped fresh watermelon (without rind) to a gallon size glass jar.
+Add about 2 cups of finely chopped fresh watermelon (without rind) to a gallon-size glass jar.
 Add 15 leaves of muddled basil and filtered water to fill.
-Store in fridge and allow at least 4 hours to infuse.
+Store in refrigerator and allow at least 4 hours to infuse.

 Like strawberry lemonade, but better!
-Add 15 fresh strawberries, washed and finely sliced to a 1/2 gallon glass jar.
+Add 15 fresh strawberries, washed and finely sliced to a ½ gallon glass jar.
 Add one sliced lemon with rind on.
 Fill with water.
-Let sit 4 hours (to overnight) in fridge and enjoy.
+Stir gently and refrigerate 4 hours or overnight in refrigerator and enjoy.

-Reminiscent of Cherry Limeade, minus the sugar coma.
-Add two cups of fresh cherries, cut in half and one fresh lime, sliced into thin slices, to a gallon size glass jar.
+Reminiscent of cherry limeade, minus the sugar coma.
+Add two cups of fresh cherries, cut in half, and one fresh lime, sliced into thin slices, to a gallon-size glass jar.
 Add water to fill.
-Mix gently and store in fridge until ready to drink.
+Mix gently and store in refrigerator until ready to drink.

 Another one of my favorites!
-Add one grapefruit, thinly sliced with rind on, to a gallon size glass jar.
-Add 1/2 cup fresh raspberries, muddled slightly.
+Add one grapefruit, thinly sliced with rind on, to a gallon-size glass jar.
+Then add ½ cup slightly muddled fresh raspberries.
 Add water and mix well.
-Store in fridge for at least 4 hours before drinking.
+Store in refrigerator for at least 4 hours before drinking.

 Peel and thinly slice one fresh mango.
-Add to 1/2 gallon glass jar.
-Add 1 cup of finely chopped pineapple and filtered water and allow to infuse in the refrigerator for 4-6 hours before drinking.
+Add to ½ gallon glass jar.
+Add 1 cup of finely chopped pineapple and filtered water.
+Allow to infuse in the refrigerator for 4-6 hours before drinking.

 The hands-down kid favorite at our house.
-Place 2 cups of grapes, sliced in half, into a gallon size glass jar.
+Place 2 cups of halved organic grapes into a gallon-size glass jar.
 Add one orange, thinly sliced with rind on.
 Refrigerate overnight for best flavor.

 My husband’s favorite.
-Add 1/4 of a fresh pineapple and 15 leaves of fresh muddled mint to a half gallon jar.
+Add ¼ of a sliced fresh pineapple and 15 leaves of muddled fresh basil to a half-gallon jar.
 Add filtered water.
 Infuse overnight and enjoy.

-Have you ever made fruit infused waters?
+Have you ever made fruit-infused water?
 What is your favorite combination?